Jojiv2/Scrappp/README.md

 # Scrappp
-A Very simple free proxy list scraper.
+A Very simple free proxy list scraper, made in python The tool scrape proxy from diffrent sites and api's.

 # Screenshots